Wait! Before you CALL or EMAIL, read the FAQ!

 We’ve also got other big projects in the pipeline, but at some point in the future, we may revisit this speaker design.

-We’ve looked at some alternative drivers and even having custom versions of the Neo 10 made, similar to our own GR Neo3 tweeters, but none of the prototypes or alternatives we have tested met our needs, especially since the PDR technology still under patent.
+We’ve looked at some alternative drivers and even having custom versions of the Neo 10 made, to match our own GR Neo3 tweeters, but none of the prototypes or alternatives we have tested met our needs, especially since the PDR technology still under patent.

 I want to use a high-pass filter on my system.
 Do you make them?
 What information do you need?